-2016, 2017 Hyundai Elantra Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/Holdback
+2022 Hyundai Elantra Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/Holdback

-To avoid overpaying on a new Hyundai Elantra, price shop online first.
-Get up front prices before you walk into a dealership.
+To find the best possible price on a new Hyundai Elantra, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 How to Calculate The Dealer Cost of a Hyundai Elantra